lennyAiko/MantaSails/README.md

 [![made in nigeria](https://img.shields.io/badge/made%20in-nigeria-008751.svg?style=for-the-badge)](https://github.com/acekyd/made-in-nigeria) [![SailsJs](https://img.shields.io/badge/Framework-SailsJs-blue.svg?longCache=true&style=for-the-badge)](https://sailsjs.com/)

-This is the README for your extension "MantaSails".

 MantaSails is a Sails snippet tool for vscode.
 It is efficient and fun to make use of.
 It enables a faster workflow for devs using Sails.
 It has been tested and I am sure it would help become more productive.

 > Tip: After selecting what snippet to use, use the tab key to navigate inputs.